Data terms

 Meaning

-The outstanding active position size in a perp market, shown by HypeBasis as estimated notional context.
+The open position size in a perp market, shown by HypeBasis as estimated notional.

-High open interest can show where trader positioning and liquidity are concentrated.
+Use high open interest to find where trader positioning and liquidity concentrate.

 Watch out